Installing and Using the Library¶

 cd ~ git clone https://github.com/mccdaq/daqhats.git

-Build and install the shared library and optional Python support.
-The installer will ask if you want to install Python 2 and Python 3 support.
-It will also detect the HAT board EEPROMs and save the contents if needed:
+Build and install the shared library and tools.
+The installer will detect the HAT board EEPROMs and save the contents if needed:

 cd ~/daqhats sudo ./install.sh